maarkeez/salesforce-dev-org-creation/README.md

 # Salesforce dev-org creator

-This project automate the creation of a new [Salesforce Developer Organization Creation](https://developer.salesforce.com/signup)
+This project automate the creation of a new [Salesforce Developer Organization](https://developer.salesforce.com/signup)
 * Sing up a new user
 * Read email and change the password
 * Change Salesforce user language to English